hurricane-response/response-theme/Contributing.md

 If you're lost about what this even means, please see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for a start.

 ## Pull Requests

+All Pull Requests should have an accompanying issue.
+We realize during an active response this policy is fluid and we do require peer review for all PRs.

+We ask that you follow the template for Pull Requests in the same manner as issues.

+We also ask that if your PR no longer merges cleanly, use `rebase master` rather than `merge master`.

+Include an issue reference like Closes #XXXX or Fixes #XXXX in commits that close an issue.
+Including references automatically closes the issue on a merge.